 - 1. How much will my real estate taxes be in 2021? - The real estate taxes you pay to Upper Uwchlan Township will remain unchanged from 2020.
-Chester County's adopted budget for 2021 has increased the tax millage from 4.369 mills to 4.551 mills. - 2.
+Chester County has proposed increasing the tax millage from 4.369 mills to 4.551 mills.
+They will vote to adopt their budget for 2021 in December. - 2.
 Who is collecting real estate taxes for the Township in 2021? - The Township has authorized the Chester County Treasurer's Office to collect Township taxes beginning January 1, 2021.
 Please check the Township's website for further information as we complete the transition to the County. - 3.
 What has the Township done to help residents struggling economically because of COVID-19? - The Township has waived penalties on late payments of real estate taxes and solid waste bills until December 31, 2020. - 4.
 What negative effect has COVID-19 had on the Township's finances during 2020? - None to minimal.
-Township residents are well educated and we can only assume from the continued strength of Earned Income Taxes that the majority of our residents are employed in positions that enabled them to continue working from home during the quarantine. - 5.
+Township residents are well educated and we can only assume from the continued strength of Earned Income Taxes that the great majority of our residents are employed in positions that enabled them to continue working from home during the months of quarantine. - 5.
 The Township building has been closed since March 16, 2020.
 When will you re-open? - The safety of residents and Township employees is paramount.
 Township staff is working full-time from the Township offices and are available by phone or appointment. - 6.
 The Block Party was cancelled due to COVID-19.
 Will the fireworks be re-scheduled? - Yes!
 Fireworks are scheduled for the Saturday after Thanksgiving in the village of Eagle.
 Please look for information on our website and in the Parks section of the Budget. - 7.
 When will the Uplands Farm barn be available for use again? - Renovations on the barn are slated for 2021.
 Please see the Capital section of the Budget for more information. - 8.
 The Drive Up Movie Night was a lot of fun.
 Will the Township hold more of them? - The Park and Recreation Board was responsible for that delightful evening!
 If there is sufficient interest, they will plan on holding more of them. - 9.
 What does it mean that the Police Department is accredited? - In order for a Police Department to be "accredited", it must meet a rigorous set of standards and be reviewed on-site by several members of the accreditation committee of the Police Chief's Association.
-It means that our Police Department has met these standards in terms of hiring, training, process management, safety, etc. Of the nearly 1,200 law enforcement agencies in the Commonwealth of Pennsylvania only about 110 are accredited. - 10.
+It means that our Police Department has met these standards in terms of hiring, training, process management, safety, etc. Only a small percentage of municipal police departments in the Commonwealth of Pennsylvania are accredited. - 10.
 Can I get another trash toter? - Yes, but since our focus is on reducing waste in the landfills, we strongly encourage recycling as many items as possible.
-Please read more in the Solid Waste Fund section - page 123.
+Please read more in the Solid Waste Fund section - page 128.
 If you still need an additional toter, there will be an additional \$315.00 annual fee.